El Niño/Southern Oscillation - September 2008

 Equatorial Zonal Winds (U-Component Winds) and Sea-Level Topography:

 September trade winds in the central and western Pacific fluctuated around the long-term mean, although low-level flow in the far western Pacific was stronger than average.
-Decreased trades continued their presence in the central and eastern equatorial Pacific as indicated by the loop of weekly-averaged zonal winds.
+Decreased trades continued their presence in the central and eastern equatorial Pacific.

 Pacific sea levels measured by the NASA/JPL Jason-1 satellite also reflected ENSO-neutral conditions across the tropical Pacific Ocean in September.
 Much of the central equatorial Pacific was near normal in September.
 The tropics west of the Date Line also had near average sea level heights for the month.
 An area of negative sea level anomalies persisted into September north and south of the Equator in the central Pacific, and substantial positive anomalies were present in the far western Pacific region.